vosaul/status.im/source/build_status/index.md

 *Note 1:* It can take up to 20 minutes depending on your machine and internet connection speed.

 *Note 2:* Specific tool versions used are maintained in the [.TOOLVERSIONS](https://github.com/status-im/status-react/blob/develop/.TOOLVERSIONS) file.

+*Note 3:* On macOS, the build environment is set up to rely on XCode 10.1.
+If you want to use an unsupported version, you'll need to edit the version in the [derivation.nix](https://github.com/status-im/status-react/blob/develop/derivation.nix) file (`xcodewrapperArgs.version`).

 ## Running development processes